Here at Cuvva we take your privacy very seriously. This notice will tell you how we use your personal information.

-If you choose to allow location services while using the app, then we'll use your location to help generate a quote upon your request.
-Your location can be used to determine risk, and will be recorded on your profile once the quote is provided to you.
-We may need to check the location to help with claims processing.
+Your location can be used to determine risk, and will be recorded on your profile once you get your quote.
+We may need to check the location to help with claims.

 We'll process this if you use our travel insurance products.
 This will be done when you answer medical questions in the app, or if you'd like to chat with us about your health or someone else's.

 We’ll only ask you the questions we need to, in order to arrange travel insurance for you and any companions.
 Your answers will be used to determine risk, help process claims, and prevent misuse.
 Your answers will be shared with the underwriter of your policy for those same reasons, and will be stored in relation to any claims.
 You can read the questions we ask here.

 Any information relating to your health is given by you, with your express consent, so we can use it for the above reasons only.

 Similarly, any information relating to someone else's health is given by you, with express consent given by them, or someone with parental responsibility for them, so we can use it for the above reasons only.